 The Chancellor shall establish administrative procedures that ensure all members of the college community can present complaints regarding alleged violations of this policy and have their complaints heard in accordance with the Title 5 regulations and those of other agencies that administer state and federal laws regarding nondiscrimination.
-No District funds shall ever be used for membership, or for any participation involving financial payment or contribution on behalf of the District or any individual employed by or associated with it, to any private organization whose membership practices are discriminatory on the basis of national origin, religion, age, gender, gender identity, gender expression, race, color, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, pregnancy, or military and veteran status, or because they are perceived to have one or more of the foregoing characteristics, or because of their association with a person or group with one or more of these actual or perceived characteristics .
-Inquiries regarding compliance and/or grievance procedures may be directed to RSCCD Title IX Officer, Section 504/ADA Coordinator, and the Vice-Chancellor of Human Resources.
-Phone number 714-480-7490, located at 2323 N. Broadway, Santa Ana, CA 92706.
+No District funds shall ever be used for membership, or for any participation involving financial payment or contribution on behalf of the District or any individual employed by or associated with it, to any private organization whose membership practices are discriminatory on the basis of national origin, religion, age, gender, gender identity, gender expression, race, color, medical condition, genetic information, ancestry, sexual orientation, marital status, physical or mental disability, pregnancy, or military and veteran status, or because they are perceived to have one or more of the foregoing characteristics, or because of their association with a person or group with one or more of these actual or perceived characteristics.
+BP 3410 Nondiscrimation and AR 3410 Nondiscrimation can be found at https://rsccd. edu/Departments/TitleIX/pages/policies.aspx.

+Inquiries regarding compliance and/or grievance procedures may be directed to RSCCD Title IX Officer, Section 504/ ADA Coordinator, phone number 714-480-7404 or email civilrights@rsccd.edu.